Sunday, September 29, 2024

 Seriously, this nonsense has to stop.
 Carbs are not your problem - over-consuming them, in junk-food form is your problem.
 Carbs are fuel.

-Carbohydrates are our primary source of energy, period.
+Carbohydrates are our primary source of energy.
 Glucose is the ready source, while your muscles and liver store them as glycogen.
 Glycogen is easily used by the body during activity.
 Forget about the gurus and pseudoscience for a minute.
 Your body wants to utilize carbs so much that when you cut off the supply it will make them from other sources, known as gluconeogenesis.
 Sure, you can force your body into Ketosis, where it must utilize other nutrients as glucose, but why would you make your body go through all the extra work?
 All this low-carb, keto crap is just that: crap.
 Notice that your friends who praise it always seem to get off it at some point.
-It's because their bodies get tired of being starved, and force them to eat food again.
-Then, in their survival-mode panic, they consume nothing but junk food and lay around the house.
-Then, they claim that the carbs made them fat.
+They also become extremely weak and lethargic during their cuts.
+The only way professional bodybuilders and fitness models are able to continue training, or even functioning, at such a low bodyfat percentage is because of the heavy drug usage.

 5. Know What Training is, and Actually Train